MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 ![heat sinks](img/heat_sink.jpg)

 ### Step 4: Install the micro SD card into the Raspberry Pi
 The micro SD card holds both the operating system for the Raspberry Pi (which is a version of Linux) as well as any installed applications and user data.
-Due to its small size and accessibility it is possible to have multiple SD cards with different operating systems and applications loaded.
+Due to its small size and accessibility, it is possible to have multiple SD cards with different operating systems and applications loaded.
 Simply removing the SD card and replacing with a different one can give the user a completely new computer environment.
 This is another example of the __modularity__ principle.

 * Insert the SD card as shown in the diagram below. _Note the direction of the printing on the card_